-- a) This incentive applies only to the renovation of existing housing in the City Centre. - b) Priority will be given to projects that provide significant improvement in the quality and amenity of existing housing or provide increased accessibility to populations currently not being served, including addressing barrier-free housing for people with disabilities. - c) The incentive shall be in the form of a tax abatement of 25 percent of the annual value of property taxes to a maximum of \$10,000 per year, for five (5) years. - d) Funds for the City and Library portion of the property tax abatements will be provided from the Vacant Lot and Adaptive Reuse Incentive Reserve.
+- a) This incentive applies only to the renovation of existing multiple-unit housing in the City Centre. - b) Priority will be given to projects that provide significant improvement in the quality and amenity of existing housing or provide increased accessibility to populations currently not being served, including addressing barrier-free housing for people with disabilities. - c) The incentive shall be in the form of a tax abatement of 25 percent of the annual value of municipal property taxes to a maximum of \$10,000 per year, for five (5) years.